 - This user manual includes references to manuals for software applications.
 Select your software version to read them. - Power out of range can cause irreversible damage to the system.
-Please read carefully the manual before powering the system. - Each PWM pin withstands a maximum current of 10 mA, while EQEPs configured as outputs can support a maximum current of 1.65 mA.
+Please read carefully the manual before powering the system. - Each I/O pin withstands a maximum current of 1.65 mA.
 See pinout for more information. - If the unit has an ADS-B, Remote ID and/or BLOS module activated, users must NOT power on a Veronte Autopilot 1x without a suitable antenna or 50 Ω load connected to the SSMA port.